nilsgolom/github-final-project/README.md

 # github-final-project
+# Added new line test sync local desktop to remote repo
 A calculator that calculates simple interest given principal, annual rate of interest and time period in years.\
 Input:
    >p, principal amount\